kmuench/kmuench.github.io/_posts/2020-04-05-dataHowToGetIt.md

 There are two challenges, then: how do you find data that you care about?
 And how can you get it into R or Python as quickly and as neatly as possible?

 Here, I’ve assembled some public datasets and resources to help lower the first hurdle in your analysis projects.
 I’ve ordered them roughly from the cleanest and easiest datasets to procure, to the potentially more exciting (albeit much less curated) datasets.
-I’ll also devote a separate section to genomics data.
+I’ll also devote a separate section to genomics data, since I've spent quite a bit of time searching around for those.

 Click the corresponding link if you’re looking for...

 - <a href="#generalTabularData">General Tabular Data</a>
-  - <a href = "smallAmountEasyPracData">A small amount of easy-to-load of practice data</a>
+  - <a href = "#smallAmountEasyPracData">A small amount of easy-to-load of practice data</a>
+  - <a href = "#biggerDataCivic">Bigger data for civic-minded people</a>
+  - <a href = "#searchEngineNiche">Search engines for to suit your niche tastes</a>
+- <a href="#genomicData">Genomic Data</a>
+  - <a href = "#functionalGEO">Functional genomics data from GEO</a>
+    - <a href = "#curatedBulk">Curated bulk RNA-Seq data</a>
+    - <a href = "#curatedSC">Curated scRNA-Seq data</a>
+  - <a href = "#scNotGEO">Single Cell RNA-Seq Data that isn’t from GEO</a>
+  - <a href = "#variant">Genome variant data, and other sites of note</a>

 Many of the methods below can be imported with ease into R or Python using existing packages.
 However, every now and again you’ll find a cool dataset that you’ll need to load yourself.
-In that case, check out:
-[extra tools for importing data]
+In that case, check out the section on <a href="#extra tools">extra tools for importing data</a>.

 I recommend making a note of when and where you download data, since some datasets can be updated (or change location) from year to year.
 If someone wants to repeat your analysis, they’ll have more faith in your results if they can replicate your output from the same starting point.